StefanJuenger/bkggeocoder/README.md

 <!-- badges: end -->

-`bkggeocoder` is an R interface to the geocoding services of the [Federal Agency of Cartography and Geodesy (BKG)](https://gdz.bkg.bund.de/index.php/default/webanwendungen/bkg-geocoder.html) in Germany and an offline geocoder based on its raw address data.
+`bkggeocoder` is an R interface to the data and services of the [Federal Agency of Cartography and Geodesy (BKG)](https://gdz.bkg.bund.de/index.php/default/webanwendungen/bkg-geocoder.html) in Germany.
 The package contains two main features:

 - `bkg_geocode_offline`: Offline geocoding based on raw address data
 - `bkg_geocode`: Online geocoding through the BKG geocoding API